ksu-is/Habit-Tracker/README.md

 - **Simple and Intuitive Interface:**
     - Enjoy a user-friendly and visually appealing interface.
     - Effortlessly track your habits and manage your goals.
+## Road map

+- You may view our roadmap if you'd like to see what we're currently working on.

 ## Team Habits